 This standard CH Products Yoke is the most affordable one on this list.

 The Eclipse Yoke is the more advanced model of the older CH Products Yoke.

 Besides software, you will also need the right hardware.
 You could fly using just your keyboard and mouse, but to get a more accurate and realistic feel, the proper hardware will give your flight simulator experience a whole new dimension.

 If you’re joystick or yoke does not have the accurate engine controls like throttle, mixture and prop, it could a good option to add an extra throttle quadrant.
-The Saitek Pro Flight Throttle quadrant (which is standard included with the Saitek yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single engine aircraft.
+The Logitech G Pro Flight Throttle Quadrant (which is standard included with the Saitek yoke) is a great and inexpensive add-in to your hardware and offers all the throttle controls you will need for a single-engine aircraft.
 You can even add more quadrants and switch the levers to adjust the controls for a multi-engine aircraft!

 Although not really necessary, some physical switches and knobs can greatly enhance your simulator experience compared to using your mouse or keyboard to control those functions.
-It’s easy and fast to turn on the master switch, start the engine, turn on the lights and retract the gear with this Saitek Switch Panel (you might have guessed we love Saitek simulator products).
+It’s easy and fast to turn on the master switch, start the engine, turn on the lights and retract the gear with this Logitech Switch Panel (you might notice we love Logitech simulator products!).